 Swimwear has not always been used, with early swimmers doing so entirely unclothed for some considerable time.
 It wasn't until 1737, that there was anything official to state that swimwear should be worn, and not until 1860 that it actually became law.
 Since that time men's swimwear has taken on varying shapes and styles over the ages, to become the plethora of choice that you are presented within our selection of custom swimwear UK.

 In the classical ages, swimming and bathing were done completely naked.
 All imagery that we have depicting these times show unclothed swimmers, and that appears to be the case right through to middle ages.
 Throughout the middle ages, people - for the most part - didn't swim.
 Any kind of swimming or outside bathing was completely discouraged, which led to there being little need for any form or swimming attire.

 Bathing in Bath

-Throughout the 17th century bathing costumes did begin to do the rounds.
+Throughout the 17th-century bathing-costumes did begin to do the rounds.
 The original swimming clothing derives from spas in Bath (the big city in Somerset, not the tub in your bathroom) which were mostly Roman built.
 This comprised of a pair of drawers and a waistcoat which was fashioned from yellow canvas material.

 Throughout the 18th century, a man would wear a swimsuit that was made from wool.
 It was somewhat figure-hugging and had long legs and sleeves.
 This was similar in style to a thermal underwear all-in-one suit.
 Very little change was made to this design for another 100 years or so.

 Throughout the 18th century, each town was free to make its own laws regarding the official bathing and swimming dress code.
 In 1737, for men, the dress code stated that no male over the age of ten was to go into any baths within the city, either during the day or throughout the night without a pair of drawers and a waistcoat.